halogenjs/view/Readme.md

     // wrap our naked element in a dom object. var root = dom(node);

-    // hide it.
-We don't want to show the users the template until it's loaded and processed. root.css({display : 'none'});

     // load the model...
     request.get(uri).set('Accept', 'application/json+hal').end( function(err, doc){